 |

-Newgate was the main place of execution for London and the County of Middlesex
+Note.
+Newgate was the main place of execution for

-see from the above, murder was by far the most common crime for which women
+As you can see from the above, murder was by far the most common crime

-were hanged in the 19th century, representing some 78.6% of the total number
+for which women were hanged in the 19th century, representing some 78.6% of the

-commonplace where young, usually poor, unmarried girls became pregnant and
+quite commonplace where young, usually poor, unmarried girls became pregnant

-killed their baby.
-It was defined as a
+and killed their baby.
+It was defined as

-separate crime from ordinary murder.
-Attempted murder was still a capital crime
+a separate crime from ordinary murder.
+Attempted murder was still a capital

 Women convicted of murdering their husbands (at least 18 cases) and superiors